 Rahatlook is another great teahouse in the bascarsija, because of its huge mugs of herbal tea.
 In addition they have delicious homemade cookies and cakes

 9. Café Tito

 For everything about Tito head to café Tito near the history museum.
 The cafe is almost a museum in itself and will let you travel back in time.
 Some will say the good old times.
 For now it is the place to have a good cup of coffee or tea.

 Location: Café Tito is next to the history museum.

 10. Slasticarna Palma

 Last, but not least is slasticarna Palma.
-It’s a bit far from the centre, but it has an extensive menu of mouth watering pastries that come along with huge mugs of Lipton tea.
+It’s a bit far from the centre, but it has a huge variety of mouth watering pastries and huge cups of Lipton tea.

 Location: Porodice Ribar 5